Language

 Aim for Bariloche in Argentina’s Northern Patagonia region.
 Here, you’ll discover Catedral Alta Patagonia – also known as Cerro Catedral.
 And, wow … what a place.
 It flexes some serious muscle with legendary steeps, such as the Zona La Laguna, insane tree skiing in the Zona Second Lomo, and fun, wide-open groomers (15% beginner, 60% intermediate, 20% advanced, and 5% expert).
 Don’t forget to check out Panorama, a Red trail from the Nubes chair.
 It offers stunning views of Lago Nahuel Huapi and the Andes peaks.
 Oh, and park rats?
 They can knock themselves out (well, not literally, we hope) in the Triple Park.

 If you’re more into scenery over shredding, you won’t be disappointed.
 You’ll fill your camera roll with the incredible church-like granite spires on top of the mountain.
 This gothic touch gives Catedral its name (translating to ‘cathedral’).
 And if you worship backcountry, Catedral Alta Patagonia also delivers.
 That’s because over 50% of its 3,000 acres is proper backcountry terrain, full of ungroomed, unpatrolled bliss via short hikes from the chairs.
-Our fave area is La Laguna (also known as Zone La Laguna and Laguinta).
+Our fave area is La Laguna (also known as Zona La Laguna and Laguinta).
 Expect chutes, bowls, and endless pow.
 You can access the granite towers from here – and take a selfie with the spires.

 Down at the base area, you’ll find tons going on.
 We’re talking about a proper village with lots of ski-in, ski-out accommodation, restaurants, and super fun après-ski spots (or after-ski as they call it in Argentina!).
 Plus, the pumping town of Bariloche is only a 25-minute drive away.
 Here is where the party’s really at.
-Duck into iconic places, such as Antares (a lively microbrewery) and Rocket (a 2,000-person nightclub).
+Duck into iconic places, such as Antares (a lively microbrewery) and Roket (a 2,000-person nightclub).
 Then, bed down for the night (or early morning) at one of Bariloche’s hostels, 5-star hotels, or somewhere in between.

 Top tip: Fork out for a fast pass!
 It’s well worth it, as Catedral’s lift lines can be monstrous.
 And, thanks to the Argentine Peso against the US dollar, the pass is often awesome value.